AuraFusion/AuraFusion-SupplySight/README.md

 ## 👩🏽‍💼 Use Case

-This pilot app supports a real-world EB2-NIW/EB1A immigration case for a student founder on an F1 visa.
-It showcases:
+This pilot app developed in support of ongoing academic and professional research on improving SME supply-chain resilience through intelligent systems.

 - Originality and innovation
 - National interest utility